Transportation + Carbon Emission

 Employee Carpooling/Ridesharing Program

 Carpooling can be an easy way to reduce carbon emissions and works well when someone is specifically designated to co-ordinate the program.
 If you have a small business where carpooling may be unfeasible, look to establish ride sharing partnerships with other business to increase opportunities for ride sharing.
 There may exist rideshares already set up in your areas that could be a viable option for some employees.
 It is good idea to have people meet up at a common location, like a coffee shop, if it is not convenient to have front door pick up.
-There are several websites to aid in creating a program or get into an existing rideshare program; just search for “carpool websites” in your web browser.
+There are several websites to aid in creating a program or get into an existing rideshare program; just search for “carpool websites” in your web browser, or try this app.

 Offer LEV Parking in Desired Parking Locations

 Encourage the use of Low Emission Vehicles (LEV) by designating desirable parking spots for their sole use.
 A LEV is a vehicle that emits relatively low levels of air pollutants when compared to similar conventional car models.

 Make information about options for reducing transportation emissions for employees and customers easily available to encourage their participation.
 Place information in a highly visible area where people feel free to browse at their leisure.
 Please consult green|spaces if you would like ideas and access to this type of information.